Are you a beginner and interested in learning how to make money as a blogger?

 When you're starting your own blog, you'll want to consider reading about SEO.
 Neil Patel is considered one of the top SEO gurus, and I highly recommend that you check out his YouTube channel and website for all things SEO.

 You can also use an SEO plugin such as Yoast on your blog.
 Yoast will help you determine if your blog post is optimized for search engines.
-While Yoast won't actually affect your position on a search engine, it will help you rank higher by providing feedback about your posts.
+While Yoast won't actually affect your position on a search engine, it will provide feedback to steer your posts in the right direction.

 If you want to dive in deep, you can use a tool like SEMrush to take care of almost all of your SEO needs, including: